CheskaM/ACNH/README.md

 - Able to fetch and Display API (Random Villager in Tent)
 - Media Query - NavBar buttons & Scroll

-3 Web Dev Capstone Features.
+✅3 Web Dev Capstone Features.
 - React Framework
 - Analyze data that is stored in arrays and display it in my app.
+- Use a regular expression to validate user input and inform them that they are invalid.